-Shamrock Communications, Inc. delivers huge audiences in Scranton, Baltimore, Milwaukee and Reno, Nevada.
+Shamrock Communications, Inc. delivers huge audiences in Scranton, Baltimore and Milwaukee.
 Radio advertising is an efficient, targeted medium and our radio stations’ reach in their respective markets can help your business.

 Times-Shamrock Outdoor maintains an ever-growing presence in the Lackawanna & Luzerne County markets with boards in some of the most high traffic areas in the region.

 Why Times-Shamrock Outdoor?
 As part of a multi-media giant in the region, TSO presents unique opportunities for multiplatform advertising.
 Times-Shamrock makes combining outdoor with print and radio easy, affordable and tailor-made to the audience you need to reach.
 Our new digital boards allow for dynamic and creative campaigns across NEPA.
 Our boards have over 20,000 impressions a day, reaching consumers 24/7

 The Scranton/Wilkes-Barre/Hazleton market is strategically located in Northeastern Pennsylvania spanning Lackawanna and Luzerne counties.
 With a total population of over 400,000 and households of over 200,000, the market offers unique opportunities for business growth.
 Positioned just hours away from New York City and Philadelphia and within close proximity to the Pocono region, it has experienced major expansion in the retail and manufacturing industry.